BKDAC/ApigeeBaas-Hapi/README.md

 ###
 Create a new hapi project with the command npm init and follow the prompt to create a package.json in the project directory.

-To begin with clone the repository and start the server by running any of the cotrollers from the command prompt.
+To begin with clone the repository and start the server by running any of the controllers from the command prompt.

 > node restaurants.js